block42-blockchain-company/thornode-telegram-bot/README.md

 Leave it empty or remove it to not monitor any Binance Node.
 - `ETHEREUM_NODE_IPS` to a list of Ethereum Node IPs you want to monitor (or `localhost`).
 Leave it empty or remove it to not monitor any Ethereum Node.
-- `ADMIN_USER_IDS` to a list of Telegram User IDs that are permitted to access the Bot.
-Set it to `ALL` to make it available to everybody
+- `ALLOWED_USER_IDS` to a list of Telegram User IDs that are permitted to access the Bot.
+Set it to `ALL` to make it available to everybody.
 - `BITCOIN_NODE_IPS` to a list of Bitcoin Node IPs you want to monitor (or `localhost`).
 Leave it empty or remove it to not monitor any Bitcoin Node.
 - `BITCOIN_NODE_USERNAMES` to corresponding usernames for each Bitcoin node ip to